ararslan/Jackknife.jl/README.md

  * A point estimator, given as a `Function`.
    The function must return a scalar when passed a vector.

- * A real-valued data vector of length > 1.
+ * A real-valued vector of length > 1.

 ### Resampling